-- KRDN 3.1 Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions, and develop plans to monitor the effectiveness of these interventions. - KRDN 3.2 Develop an educational session or program/educational strategy for a target population. - KRDN 3.3 Demonstrate counseling and education methods to facilitate behavior change and enhance wellness for diverse individuals and groups. - KRDN 3.4 Practice routine health screening assessments, including measuring blood pressure and conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol). - KRDN 3.5 Describe concepts of nutritional genomics and how they relate to medical nutrition therapy, health and disease. - KRDN 3.6 Develop nutritionally sound meals, menus and meal plans that promote health and disease management and meet client's/patient's needs.
+- KRDN 3.1 Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions and develop plans to monitor the effectiveness of these interventions. - KRDN 3.2 Develop an educational session or program/educational strategy for a target population. - KRDN 3.3 Demonstrate counseling and education methods to facilitate behavior change and enhance wellness for diverse individuals and groups. - KRDN 3.4 Practice routine health screening assessments, including measuring blood pressure and conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol).

+- KRDN 3.5 Describe concepts of nutritional genomics and how they relate to medical nutrition therapy, health and disease. - KRDN 3.6 Develop nutritionally sound meals, menus and meal plans that promote health and disease management and meet client's/patient's needs. - 4.
+Domain 4.
+Practice Management and Use of Resources: Strategic application of principles of management and systems in the provision of services to individuals and organizations.